 There was a time when kickboxing was my go-to outlet for getting out my aggression.

 Sobriety is hard because you have to figure out what to do with all those emotions you’ve been numbing for however long.
-There are times when it feels like ALL of those feelings are flooding your brain at once.
+Sometimes it feels like ALL of those feelings are flooding your brain at once.

-People who suffer from chronic stress are in a similar position where they’ve got a lot of pent up “stuff” that needs be dealt with.
+People who suffer from chronic stress are in a similar position where they’ve got a lot of pent-up “stuff” that needs to be dealt with.